FaceTime Like A Pro (eBook)

 5. Choose the appropriate category: Car Stereo, Headphone, Hearing Aid, Speaker, or Other.

-Choose correct device type in bluetooth settings on iPhone
+Choose correct device type in bluetooth settings on iphone

 You can label the device even if it’s not currently connected, as long as it has been paired before.